How to Prevent Lawyer Ethics Violations When Using ChatGPT

 In addition, OpenAI - the company that created ChatGPT - published an FAQ page which expressly states, "Please don't share any sensitive information in your conversations."

 Currently, the use of ChatGPT for legal tasks requires a second level of human review to ensure accuracy, quality, consistency, and compliance with the applicable rules of professional conduct.
-As indicated above, ChatGPT is not perfect.
+As indicated above, ChatGPT is not perfect and so one's law practice cannot solely depend on it.
 The technology is in a fledgling state so putting all of your proverbial eggs into a document reviewed or generated by AI is not recommended.
+Review all AI-generated content for legal accuracy, tone, completeness, and compliance with your jurisdiction's ethics rules before using it in client-facing documents or court filings.

 Another important consideration with ChatGPT for lawyers is how automation could potentially impact, either positively or negatively, your billing practices.
-For example, providing accurate billing estimates to clients (based on an estimated number of hours for an actual attorney to complete a task) can become more challenging if you, or your firm, begins automating more and more tasks.
+For example, providing accurate billing estimates to clients (based on an estimated number of hours for an actual attorney to complete a task) can become more challenging if you, or your firm, begins automating more and more tasks across its legal strategy.
 You also need to proactively find areas or issues where you can be of greater service to your client, assuming more of your time is freed by using automation to complete mundane or tedious legal tasks.

 5. Implement an AI policy to ensure consistent use within your firm.